sarabsandhu/poc-application/README.md

  You can use curl on unix terminal to make REST calls (GET,POST,PUT,DELETE) for below urls after application startup.
 You can also use any other rest client of your choice.
 I used Advanced REST client in chrome apps.

- 1. search by city or state
+ 1. search by city or state ( FYI city and state search values are case-sensitive.
+OH will work but oh will not work. )

 	a) Valid requests